Numsik/Numsik/README.md

 - 👋 Hi, I’m @Numsik
 - 👀 I’m interested in gym,learning coding
-- 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me ...

 <!---
 Numsik/Numsik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.